Döbling: Döbling in the Middle Ages

-After the Romans left, the further development of the villages in the area is in the dark.
-First mentions of the villages date back to the 12th century.
+After the Romans left, little is known about further development of the villages in the area.
+The first mentions of the villages date back to the 12th century.
 Gradually, the later communities of Unterdöbling, Oberdöbling, Heiligenstadt, Nussdorf, Sievering, Kahlenbergerdorf, Josefsdorf, Salmannsdorf, and Neustift am Walde formed in the district area.
 There were also other settlements at times.
 In the 13th century there was a place called Chlaitzing (Glanzing) on the south-west slope of Hackenberg, about which only vineyards but no houses were mentioned in 1330.
 Along Hackhofergasse there was a small, one-line street village called Altes Urfar.
 Finally, there was even a place called Kogelbrunn on Hermannskogel in 1200, which was last mentioned in 1417.